-The truth is that some families are preparing college wish lists with students as early as first grade.
-Fourth graders are taking campus tours.
-Recent new stories about college and career readiness programs in middle and even elementary schools have intensified the debate about how soon might be too soon to plan for life after high school.
-On the other hand, families who are motivated to seek assistance from college planning professionals often comment that they wished they had started the process sooner.
-They recognize that starting earlier is similar to building a house – the stronger the foundation the stronger the house.
+College and career readiness programs in elementary and middle schools have intensified the debate about how soon might be too soon to plan for life after high school.
+Families who are motivated to seek assistance from college planning professionals often comment that they wished they had started the process sooner.
+They recognize that starting earlier is similar to building a house: the stronger the foundation, the better the house.

-- A rich resume can be a wonderful way to showcase a student’s community service, internships, jobs, extracurricular activities like sports, dance, and band, etc. These activities can be instrumental to helping a student not only get into college, but earning merit scholarships to help fund college.
+- A rich resume can be a wonderful way to showcase a student’s community service, leadership, internships, jobs, extracurricular activities like sports, dance, band, choir, etc. These activities can be instrumental in helping a student not only get into college, but earning merit scholarships to help fund college.

-- Remember too that even young children can at times articulate career and professional aspirations; begin engaging in conversations with them to get a sense of what they aspire to.
-You can then use this as a basis to choose the appropriate courses, internships, and extracurriculars that connect to a career path that interests them.
+- Remember too, that even young children can at times articulate career and professional aspirations; begin engaging in conversations with them to get a sense of what they aspire to.
+You can then use this as a basis to choose the appropriate courses, jobs, and extracurriculars that connect to a career path that interests them.

 The process of planning for college can be a daunting one for both parents and students.
-However, engaging in honest conversations, encouraging students along the way, and seeking help when it is needed can lead to an outcome that will leave everyone feeling happy at the end journey.
+However, engaging in honest conversations, encouraging students along the way, and seeking assistance when it is needed can lead to an outcome that will leave everyone feeling as if they tried their very best!